I believe that real life, in all its messiness, is a beautiful adventure. I believe in you.

 I had been photographing my friends and family in this natural way since I was a teen, but I wish I'd hired a photographer to come to my house and take those photographs--with me in them!
-I have photographs of moments like these, but not many of us all together.
+I would have loved more photographs of moments like these, with all of us together.

 Now my children are teens, and I’ve seen how the authentic, unposed photographs I have of their youngest years, as well as the ones we have now, mean more to my family as every day passes.